 [32:43] David’s Final Words of Wisdom

-David is one of those students that show you that whatever is in your path, you can overcome it as long as you figure out how to do it.
-Get the support behind you to do it.
-And first and foremost, believe in yourself.
+David is one of those students who show you that whatever hurdles are in your path, you can overcome them.
+Get the support behind you to do it, and most of all, believe in yourself.

 Listen to Other Episodes